virtual-biohackathons/covid-19-bh20/CODE_OF_CONDUCT.md

 ### Reporting Issues

-If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the organisers - <ADD EMAIL OF A DESIGNATED MEMBERS>.
+If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the organisers:
+- <ADD EMAIL OF A DESIGNATED MEMBERS>.

 To report an issue involving one of the members, please email other members individually.